dinoboards/yellow-msx-series-for-rc2014/README.md

 The [apps-rc2014](./apps-rc2014) directory contains source code to test and explorer the functionality of these boards.

+* dots.com - test the V9958 video board by drawing a series random dots
+* lines.com - test the V9958 video board by drawing a series random lines
+* mbrot.com - test the V9958 video board by slowly drawing a mandelbrot set
+* control.com - test the GAME board by writing to serial out, as buttons are pressed on any attached joystick/game pads
+* tune.com - copied from [RomWBW project](https://github.com/wwarthen/RomWBW).
+Play chiptune files on the GAME board - see the tunes directory for samples

 The story of the prototyping and development these boards can be found at the Hackaday Project: [msx-compatible-boards-for-rc2014](https://hackaday.io/project/175574-msx-compatible-boards-for-rc2014) project page.

 ## Acknowledgements